-Nicole Adler is a speaker, host and human rights advocate for the developmental disabilities and LGBTQ communities.
-Since 2014, Adler has been a governor-appointed member of the State Council on Developmental Disabilities, a board member for The Next Step Program, and was recently on the advisory committee for California’s Disability Thrive Initiative, which provides statewide training, support, and resources to Californians of all abilities.
+Nicole Adler is a distinguished speaker, host, and human rights advocate dedicated to advancing the rights of individuals with developmental disabilities and the LGBTQ+ community.
+Recognized for her advocacy, Adler made history as the first San Francisco Pride Community Grand Marshal with Down syndrome in 2024, representing the intersectionality of disability and LGBTQ+ identities.
+Since 2014, she has served as a governor-appointed member of the State Council on Developmental Disabilities and is a former board member for The Next Step Program.
+Her commitment to inclusivity led her to participate on the advisory committee for California’s Disability Thrive Initiative, which offers statewide training and resources to Californians of all abilities.

 Connect with Nicole Adler at NicoleForLove.com on social media: